bentonperet/Saga/Saga Pryor DC/Basis of Design/7BOD - Electrical (CSI Div 26).md

 ## PHASED DEPLOYMENT INFRASTRUCTURE {TBC}

-### Phase 1 (Build Day One)
+### Phase 1 (Build Day One - 3 MW IT Load)
 - Substation transformer: 15-20 MVA (sized for ultimate capacity)
 - 13.8kV switchgear: Sized for ultimate load
-- UPS: Dual path frames installed with Phase 1 modules (6MW N+1 total)
-- Generator yard: 2× generators (N+1 for Phase 1 load)
+- UPS: 8 modules (500 kW each, 4A + 4B for N+1 per side)
+- IT Transformers: 2 units at 5,000 kVA each
+- IT Switchboards: 2 units at 6,000A each
+- Generators: 2 units at 4.3 MW each (N+1 configuration)
+- Mechanical Transformers: 2 units at 2,000 kVA each
+- Mechanical Switchboards: 2 units at 2,000A each
+- Mechanical UPS: 2 units at 250 kW each
-- Electrical enclosures: 2-3 outdoor containerized enclosures (houses Phase 1 UPS/battery capacity)
+- Electrical enclosures: 2-3 outdoor containerized enclosures (houses Phase 1 equipment)

-### Phase 2-5 (Triggered by IT Load Growth)
+### Phase 2-3 (6 MW and 9 MW IT Load)
-- Add UPS modules to existing frames (no new frames required)
+- Add UPS modules to existing frames (maintaining N+1 per side)
-- Add generators as load increases (Phases 2-5 per table in Generator Systems section)
-- Add electrical enclosures if needed for expansion (modular approach)
+- Add generators, transformers, and switchboards as needed for intermediate phases

+### Phase 4 (12 MW IT Load)
+- UPS: Total 32 modules (16A + 16B)
+- IT Transformers: Total 5 units at 5,000 kVA each (maintains N+1 chain)
+- IT Switchboards: Total 5 units at 6,000A each (maintains N+1 chain)
+- Generators: Total 5 units at 4.3 MW each (N+1 configuration)
+- Mechanical Transformers: Total 3 units at 5,000 kVA each (N+1 for mech load)
+- Mechanical Switchboards: Total 3 units at 6,000A each
+- Mechanical UPS: Total 4 units at 250 kW each

+### Phase 5 (24 MW IT Load - Ultimate)
+- UPS: Total 64 modules (32A + 32B)
+- IT Transformers: Total 10 units at 5,000 kVA each (maintains N+1 chain)
+- IT Switchboards: Total 10 units at 6,000A each (maintains N+1 chain)
+- Generators: Total 10 units at 4.3 MW each (N+1 configuration)
+- Mechanical Transformers: 3 units at 5,000 kVA each (N+1 for mech load)
+- Mechanical Switchboards: 3 units at 6,000A each
+- Mechanical UPS: Total 6 units at 250 kW each

 ### Procurement Strategy
 - Execute UPS contract with modular expansion options